 We saw Elysian Tower, the tallest building in Ireland.
 It was about 70 metres high.
 Then we drove along the main street, St Patrick's Street.
 Actually the street was a river before, but the river was covered up.
 St Patrick's Street was beautiful, full of colourful lights.
 There were also a lot of people waling on the pavements.

 "This is life," I said.
 "When I was in San Francisco lately in last November, I was disappointed to see the streets quite deserted."

 "Ir's Friday night, Sifu," Joan commented.

 We had a delicious dinner in a Chinese restaurant.
 We were served fried prawn crackers before the meals.

 "It's interesting," I said.
 "In Europe having prawn crackers before meals in Chinese restaurants is common.
 In America, you have small crackers with a piece of paper inside telling your fortune.
 You don't have such things in China, or in Malaysia."

-"Aha, this is Beehon," I said as we drove into Beehon Hotel where I stayed for the duration of the courses.
+"Aha, this is Brehon," I said as we drove into Brehon Hotel where I stayed for the duration of the courses.
 By the time I reached the counter desk, with John pulling along my big suitcase, Joan already had my room keys, or cards which are more correct.
 "They're very effective," Joan said.